flyEagelsfly/DynamicAfrica/README.md

 ## Map

-Leaflet (http://leafletjs.com/) is used for the mapping functionalities
+Leaflet (http://leafletjs.com/) is used for the mapping functionalities.

 #### Basemap

 The basemap is a choropleth map based on a prepared GeoJSON-Polygon (using QGIS) with the countries as shapes and the respective HDI for the years 2000-2016 as data.
 Additionally the African Great Lakes are visualized on top as an own layer for orientation.
+For an appropriate zoom functionality the default zoom functionality of Leaflet is extended to custom zoom levels suitable for the continent of africa (https://gist.github.com/croxton/6248586).

 #### Leaflet-Semicircle

 <img align="left" width="100" height="100" src="https://github.com/lukasalexanderweber/DynamicAfrica/blob/master/gif/ezgif.com-video-to-gif.gif">

+While the basemap can be implemented using core leaflet functionality the symbols (pie charts, circle diagrams) are realized using the Leaflet-Semicircle extension (https://github.com/jieter/Leaflet-semicircle).
+A circle with white transparent fill and fitting stroke is overlaid with a semicircle representing the actual amount of population using the internet.
+The size of both circles correspond to the actual population size.
+The colors represent the type of internet development.

 ---